Walking on mountains

 I created strong hierarchy by emphasizing main content such as focus questions and directions.
 I incorporated iconography and visual emphasis to enable engagement and visual clarity for both students and educators.

-Transition Screens - Focus Question and Directions
+Transition Screens - Focus Question & Directions

 Accessible Reading and Writing Screens